smart-village-solutions/Goldencobra/README.markdown

 * Goldencobra-Facebook-AppId
 * Goldencobra-url (should be set without http:// in front)
 * Commentator: If you have a different frontend user model (like 'Visitor') you can set this here.
 Default is User.
-* Bugherd: If you use [Bugherd.com](http://www.bugherd.com) for tracking problems for your website you should enter the project's API key here.
+* Bugherd: If you use [Bugherd.com](http://www.bugherd.com) for tracking frontend problems for your website you should enter the project's API key here.
 You can further decide wich User should be logged in to be able to track bugs.
 * You have can enable or disable Solr Search Server and decide wether you want to recreate all menues and widgets after updating them.
 This might be useful for caching.